jindrichmynarz/dissertation/parts/data_preparation.md

 # Data preparation

 A fundamental part of the hereby presented work is preparation of the Czech public procurement dataset enriched with linked data.
-Data preparation served two fundamental goals.
-The resulting dataset was used to evaluate the case-based recommender system we built as our main contribution.
+The prepared dataset was used to evaluate the case-based recommender system we built as our main contribution.
-Preparation of this dataset was necessary because, unlike in more established research areas, matchmaking lacks available datasets for evaluation.
-It also served as a use case for applied research in the public procurement domain to explore whether the proposed recommender system can provide useful recommendations in a real-world setting.
+It served as a use case for applied research in the public procurement domain to explore whether the proposed recommender system can provide useful recommendations in a real-world setting.

 <!-- Characteristics of ETL -->